RkCode2025/RkCode2025/README.md

 ### About Me
--  I’m currently learning **Pytorch, NLP, LLM, Transformer Architecture**
+-  I’m currently learning **Pytorch, NLP, LLMs, Transformer Architecture**
 -  All of my projects are available at [syphax.vercel.app](https://syphax.vercel.app)
 -  Fun fact: **I like Architecture as a hobby**